apache/incubator-kie-docs/README.md

 # Contributing to Apache KIE Kogito software

-To contribute to Kogito software, see the [`incubator-kie-kogito-runtimes`](https://github.com/apache/incubator-kie-kogito-runtimes) repository in GitHub.
+To contribute to Kogito runtime software & engine related code, see the [`incubator-kie-kogito-runtimes`](https://github.com/apache/incubator-kie-kogito-runtimes) repository in GitHub.

+To contribute to Kogito applications, see the [`incubator-kie-kogito-apps`](https://github.com/apache/incubator-kie-kogito-apps) repository in GitHub.

+To contribute to Kogito examples with no UI components, see the [`incubator-kie-kogito-examples`](https://github.com/apache/incubator-kie-kogito-examples).

+To contribute to Kogito example featuring UI components, see the [`examples`](https://github.com/apache/incubator-kie-tools/tree/main/examples) at [incubator-kie-tools](https://github.com/apache/incubator-kie-tools/) repository in GitHub.